Tell me where my true love lies"

 1 cup whole, fresh cranberries

 Place cranberries in a small saucepan, cover with water and boil over medium-high heat until they are popping, about 5 minutes.
+Remove from heat and drain well: set aside.

 Preheat oven to 350 degrees F. In a large bowl, mix flour, cinnamon, nutmeg, baking soda and salt well and set aside.
 With tabletop or hand mixer, beat butter and sugars together on high until fluffy and creamy looking.
 Reduce speed to low and add eggs and vanilla, mixing well.
 Slowly beat in the flour mixture until well blended.